Moving to Puerto Cortes, Honduras

 What is a typical expat home or apartment like in Puerto Cortes?

 "A typical expat home in Puerto Cortes, is often located in a gated community or a secure apartment complex for added safety.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a fully equipped kitchen, and a living room.
 They often come furnished, with modern amenities such as air conditioning, Wi-Fi, and cable TV.
 Some homes may also have a private pool or access to a community pool.
 Many expat homes also feature outdoor spaces like a patio or balcony, often with views of the surrounding natural beauty.
 The homes are usually close to local amenities such as supermarkets, restaurants, and healthcare facilities.
-Despite the modern comforts, these homes often incorporate local architectural styles and materials, giving them a unique charm," explained one expat living in Puerto Cortes, Honduras.
+Despite the modern comforts, these homes often incorporate local architectural styles and materials, giving them a unique charm," said one expat who made the move to Puerto Cortes.

 What is the average cost of housing in Puerto Cortes?